City-of-Helsinki/drupal-helfi-tyo-yrittaminen/README.md

 ## Instance specific features

-Elo has no instance specific features.
+ELO has no instance specific features.